Mirgen/web_cms/README.md

 Sub modules/features you can use
 ---------------------------------------------------------
-- Some features (CMS modules) are build on these but you DONT have to use them at all.
+Some features (CMS modules) are build on these but when you will create your own modules you DONT have to use them at all.

 PHP
 - Adminer - for your work with database (https://www.adminer.org/)